sahiljaiswal02/Rust_Learning/Resources/CommonCollection/Readme.md

 > Collections can be mutable or immutable depending on how you declare them
 ## 1. Vector ( `Vec<T>` )
 - Description:
+  > A vector allows you to store a variable number of values next to each other.

   > A Vec<T> is a growable list of values of type T stored contiguously in memory.
 - Use Cases:
   > Ideal for scenarios where you need to store a variable number of items and frequently need to add or remove elements.